zhanzhenzhen/futurescript/develop.md

 Make sure all examples in `"examples"` directory is using the newest version.

+Make sure in `"lib/locked-api.js"` the `bundlerLookup` function includes versions you want to bundle for browser.

 Then run test to make sure there's no false or error result:

 ```bash